sanath-narasimhan/academic-static/content/post/OnInt.md

 ![On intelligence](/img/onin.jpg)

 On Intelligence is a book written by Jeff Hawkins that proposes a new approach to understanding intelligence and building intelligent systems.
-Jeff Hawkins and his team of researchers have over the years accumilated several research papers in the field of Neuroscience and uncovered a hypothesis about the working of the human brain.
+Jeff Hawkins and his team of researchers have over the years accumulated several research papers in the field of Neuroscience and uncovered a hypothesis about the working of the human brain.
 He touches on many subjects, such as the brains ability to recognize patterns  and build invariant representations of the world from them, but the main idea of the book is that prediction is the key thing that makes the brain intelligent.